wp-plugins/bootstrap-modals/readme.txt

 • 1.1.0  - 22nd January 2015 - Updated with Bootstrap 3.3.2 - no functional changes for modals.

 • 1.2.0 - 19th April 2015 - Updated with Bootstrap 3.3.4 - Fixes for a few significant bugs in the Modal plugin.

+• 1.2.1 - 6th September 2015 - Updated with Bootstrap 3.3.5  - CSS change on close button to make circular and position offset off model